Major Update

 • Overview

 The course concludes with practical guidance on how to operate an organization across multiple cloud providers.
-Many of the topics discussed in the sections become more complicated if an organization's cloud providers are integrated with one another.
-We begin by discussing multicloud integration impacts Identity and Access Management (IAM).
+Many of the topics discussed in the course become more complicated if an organization's cloud providers are integrated with one another.
+We begin by discussing how multicloud integration impacts Identity and Access Management (IAM).
 Many organizations use long-lived credentials to support multicloud integrations.
 These credentials are much more valuable to attackers than those that are short-lived.
 Although students will learn best practices for long-lived credentials, this will only mitigate the risk, not eliminate it.
 This module goes one step further by demonstrating novel ways to use Workload Identity Federation to authenticate from one cloud provider to another with short-lived cloud credentials.

 The next module covers the cloud-native Cloud Security Posture Management (CSPM) services.
 Students will use these services to automate security checks for the CIS Benchmarks covered throughout the course.
 With these capabilities, an organization can take the lessons learned in SEC510 and apply them at scale.